18F/archived-guides/index.md

 ---
 title: 18F Guides
-subtitle: Learn how to deliver digital services in government with an agile, user-centered, and multidisciplinary team.
+subtitle: Learn how to deliver digital services in government with an agile, user-centered, multidisciplinary team.
 ---

 To create a new 18F Guide, or to update an existing guide to the 18F Guide format,